Today: My Writing Space, Plot-driven Versus Character-driven Stories, Manuscript Format, and Shutting Up the Internal Editor.

 Here it is again.

 In the middle is my manuscript.
 I really hate writing in Times New Roman, but I decided to format my novel in the standard Manuscript format from the get-go.
 Some people want you to use Courier, others Times New Roman.
-Read about Manuscript Formats here, here, and here.
+This is how you format your novel manuscript.
 Remember, though, to check and see if an editor or agent has specific requirements before submitting.

 On the right, I have another document that is specifically for my internal editor.
 I don’t have success completely gagging my internal editor, whose name is Melvin and looks like George Costanza.

 Some people have semi-sadist daydreams about their internal editor, and what it takes to shut him/her/it up.
 With an internal editor like mine, if you fill his mouth with cotton balls, he’ll just start humming “It’s a Small World, After All” until you let him go.
-So I’ve found it works best to throw him into a cellar and let him shout out a couple of things now and then through the air vents.
+So I’ve found it works best to throw him into a cellar and let him shout out a couple of things now and again through the air vents.
 That document is a collection of his nags and pointers.
 I’ve found it’s best to acknowledge the internal editor, but rather than make the fixes, write the problems down on a sort of “Honey-do” list I’ll address during rewrites.
-Then I can keep writing, keep writing, keep writing.
+Then I can keep writing quickly.